 Two things: reading and dollhouses.
 I'd always been a reader and collector, but had never heard of miniature books until I decided to make a dollhouse.
 Naturally I wanted a library in my little house, but a search of the Internet taught me two things: if I wanted to fill library shelves with real books (hand-made, with content) it was really going to cost me.
 Miniature fake books were cheaper, but disappointing.
 I'd been a craftsman all my life, making theatrical costumes, so I thought, “How hard could it be to make my own?”

-actual content from an Australian writer Prue Batten.
+This leather covered book, Grisbourne, features actual content from an Australian writer Prue Batten. |

-How/where did you learn the techniques you use?
+How/where did you learn the

 I'd call myself self-taught except that I depended almost entirely on Internet tutorials to learn the basics of bookbinding, primarily the excellent tutorials by Garry Harrison of Indiana University Libraries, the clearest and best illustrated of all the many bookbinding sites on the Internet.
 I also got lots of insight on binding miniature books specifically from Peter and Donna Thomas' More Making Books By Hand.
 Everything else has been experiments of varying degrees of success.